mehmetAliSarigul/mehmetAliSarigul/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Java & Spring Boot
+- 🔭 I’m currently working on Java 21 & Quarkus
 - ⚡ I want to say that Design Patterns, Clean Code and Refactoring are excellent areas to work on for me 😁
 - 💬 Let's talk about computer science, technology and the above things that i wrote in the second line 😁